 More permanent solutions to common problems with dentures include:

-- A proper fit: This seems simple, but many patients don’t realize the impact well-fitting dentures can have on their appearance.
-Not all dentures are equally good, and seeing a prosthodontist to fit your dentures can help, as prothodontists specialize in helping patients with dental prosthetic devices.
+- A proper fit: This seems simple, but many patients don’t realize the impact well-fitting dentures can have on appearance.
+Not all dentures are equal, and seeing a prosthodontist to fit your dentures can help, as prosthodontists specialize in helping patients with dental prosthetic devices.

-- Dental implants: Removable dentures can be supported using one or two dental implants.
-Using this method, dentures can be clipped onto permanent implants.
-Not only do the implants help to prevent the dentures from shifting, they stimulate bone growth, thereby slowing the aging process.
+- Dental implants: Implants can be used to support removable dentures.
+Using this method, dentures fit onto your permanent implants.
+Not only do the implants help to prevent the dentures from shifting, but they stimulate bone growth, thereby slowing the aging process.

-Implant-supported dentures are typically cheaper than getting full implants, making them a great option for patients who want to live without the worry of shifting teeth, but who can’t afford more conventional implant tooth replacements.
+Implant-supported dentures are typically cheaper than getting full implants.
+This makes them a great option for patients who want to live without the worry of shifting teeth, but who can’t afford more conventional implants.

-What should be clear though, is that getting the right dentures can take years off your face and improve your quality of life.
+What should be clear, though, is that getting the right dentures can make your face look years younger and improve your quality of life.
 At the same time, the opposite can also be true, and a bad set of dentures can accelerate the aging process.
+Dentures create a nonsurgical facelift.
+But make sure that you’ll like the way it’s going to affect your appearance.
 If you would like to see a denture specialist to learn more, feel free to get in touch with Dr. Stone and book an appointment.